 33. Enjoy the biggest filled tortilla you have ever seen at “La Buha”

 Who does not love a good Spanish Tortilla?!
 And the tortillas at La Buha are so huge that several people can share one.
-My favorite one is the tortilla filled with goat cheese and caramelized onion.
+My favourite one is the tortilla filled with goat cheese and caramelized onion.
 A great place if you are looking to try tortillas during your stay in Madrid.

 34. Order a “Yayo” at “Casa Camacho”, the famous drink in Malasaña

-A Yayo is a famous drink from Madrid’s neighborhood of Malasaña.
+A Yayo is a famous drink from Madrid’s neighbourhood of Malasaña.
 It contains Vermouth, Gin, and Soda.
 I know it might sound weird, but it is actually very tasty (and strong!).
 I would suggest trying it in Casa Camacho, a very traditional Spanish Taberna in Malasaña.

-35. Sala Equis, a bar that used to be an x-rated cinema
+35. Sala Equis, a bar that used to be an X-rated cinema

 Sala Equis is a beautiful bar in Lavapies.
 And there is something special about it: It was Madrid’s last cinema for porn films until it got converted into the bar it is today.
 A very cool place to hang out in the afternoon to grab a beer and have some snacks with friends.